A

 Trend Forecasting

-This course provides an overview and analysis of current color, fiber, and fashion trends, as well as their impact upon sales forecasting.
-Students will research, analyze, and develop fashion forecasts related to specific seasons in the apparel industry.
+This course provides an overview and analysis of current color, fiber, and trends, as well as their impact upon sales forecasting.
+Students will research, analyze, and develop forecasts related to specific seasons.
 Prerequisite: Junior or senior standing or by permission of the President.

 M